You’ve mastered HTML, CSS, and JavaScript—congratulations! 🎉

 , and JavaScript

-are the foundational technologies, two more technologies are considered foundational, a database
+are the foundational technologies, two more ‘tools’ are considered fundamental, a database

 and a programming language